nquangit/nquangit/README.md

 I'm passionate about Information Assurance, and I'm continually expanding my knowledge and skills in this field.
 Some of my key interests include:

+I'm deeply passionate about web penetration testing and related security topics.
+Some of my key interests include:

+- 🌐 Web Application Security: Identifying vulnerabilities in web applications and APIs.
+- 🔐 Ethical Hacking: Conducting controlled and authorized security assessments.
+- 💻 Secure Coding: Promoting best practices in writing secure web code.
+- 🚀 Exploitation Techniques: Learning about the latest methods used by attackers to compromise web systems.
+- 📊 Threat Intelligence: Staying informed about emerging threats and attack vectors in the digital landscape.
+- 🔍 Vulnerability Analysis: Analyzing and understanding security flaws to provide effective mitigation.
+- 🚀 Technology Trends: Keeping up with the latest developments in the world of IT security.
 - 🌐 Cybersecurity: Protecting digital assets and networks from threats and vulnerabilities.
 - 🛡️ Data Privacy: Ensuring the confidentiality and integrity of sensitive information.

-- 💻 Secure Coding: Writing code that is resistant to attacks and vulnerabilities.
-- 🚀 Technology Trends: Keeping up with the latest developments in the world of IT security.
+My goal is to contribute to a safer online environment by continuously enhancing my skills and knowledge in web penetration testing.

 ## :fire: My GitHub Stats
 <div align="center">